 About one km north of the Little Brother lies the Big Brother.
 Situated, in the middle of the island, is a lighthouse.
 For the wreck diver, the wrecks of the Aida II, an 82 m long Egyptian supply vessel that sank in 1957, and the Numidia, a cargo ship carrying locomotive spare parts to India, lie at the walls of the Big Brother.
 Both are covered in a rich growth of soft and hard corals.
 A great view!
 Marine life includes a family of Napoleon Wrasse and Grey Reef Sharks.

-Because of strong current and possibly high waves it is not easy to dive at the Brother’s.
+- Because of strong current and possibly high waves it isn’t easy to dive in Marine Park Areas, therefor this safari is recommended for experienced divers only (+50 dives).